Learn More About:

 Feelings of frustration are normal, and may signal you need to take a break.
 Call upon trusted friends and relatives willing to care for your baby for a short time.
 Another way to cope is to put your baby in a safe place, like a crib, and leave the room for a few minutes.
 Never shake your baby.
 This can cause damage to your baby’s brain and even death.
 If you are overwhelmed by stressful feelings, contact your healthcare provider immediately.

 Parenting is rewarding, but challenging, so we encourage all parents to take advantage of local parent education programs, including those offered through Women’s Hospital and several United Way agencies, such as Family Service of the Piedmont and the Family Life Council.

-- Not being able to sleep at night when you are tired, even if your baby is sound asleep.
+- Not being able to sleep at night when you are tired, even when your baby is asleep.

-- Lack of interest in things you once found pleasurable.
+- Lack of interest in things you used to like.

-- Excessive concern or worry about your baby.
+- Worrying too much or being too concerned about your baby.

 - Fear of harming your baby or yourself.

 With skilled professional help, postpartum depression is treatable and temporary.
 If untreated, symptoms can worsen or last longer than they need to, so reaching out for help is an important first step.